Setting Healthy Boundaries:

 flexible.
 They give support and accept it.
 They respect their

-feelings, needs, opinions, and rights, and those of others, but are clear about
+feelings, needs, opinions, and rights, and those of others, but are

-negotiate and compromise, have empathy for others, are able to make
+They are able to negotiate and compromise, have empathy for others, are

-allow access only to those who respect their boundaries.
+that allow access only to those who respect their boundaries.

 Learning to set healthy boundaries can feel

-uncomfortable, even scary, because it may go against the
+uncomfortable, even scary, because it may go against the grain

-grain of the survival skills we learned in childhood - particularly if our
+of the survival skills we learned in childhood - particularly if our

 caretakers were physically, sexually, or emotionally abusive.
-For example, we
+For

-Here are some tips for setting healthy boundaries,
+Here are some tips for setting healthy

 When you identify the need to set a boundary, do